mrlthebest/Community-Scripts/README.md

 ## Versão Atual:

- - **0.2**
+ - **0.3**
-   - Adicionado um filtro de macros;
+   - Atualizado a linguagem nativa para português;
-   - Adicionado um sistema simples de aviso de versão.
+   - Adicionado 30+ novos macros, contabilizando mais de 50 macros no total;
-   - Atualizado o tema principal para inglês.
+   - Adicionado um sistema de segurança simples no codigo principal(creditos AnenScripts).

 * _Im not a programmer, it's just a hobby._
 * _Macros Credits on the interface ingame._